Skip to content

 Random

-Generates a random number greater or equal to the min value given and less than the maximum number given.
+The random instruction generates a random number greater or equal to the min value given and less than the maximum number given.

 Seed

-Set the internal start value for the random number generator.
+The seed instruction sets the internal start value for the random number generator.

 Debug